mintty/mintty/wiki/Tips.md

 architecture, extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it.
 Make a backup copy of conhost.exe first, just in case.
+Then remove the original conhost.exe if it cannot be renamed.
 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)

 ### Mouse interaction in console-based programs ###